The Deer Hunter: Development

 In 1968, record company EMI formed a new company, EMI Films, which by the mid 70s came under the control of Barry Spikings and Deeley.
 Deeley purchased the first draft of a spec script called The Man Who Came to Play, written by Louis A. Garfinkle and Quinn K. Redeker, for $19,000.
 It was about people who go to Las Vegas to play Russian roulette.
 Deeley later wrote, "The screenplay had struck me as brilliant, but it wasn't complete.
-The trick would be to find a way to turn a very clever piece of writing into a practical, realizable film."
+The trick was to find a way to turn a very clever piece of writing into a practical, realizable film."
 When the film was being planned during the mid-1970s, the Vietnam War was still a taboo subject with all major Hollywood studios.
 According to Deeley, the standard response was that "no American would want to see a picture about Vietnam".

 After consulting with various Hollywood agents, Deeley found Cimino and was impressed by Cimino's television commercial work and his crime film Thunderbolt and Lightfoot (1974).
 Cimino was confident that he could further develop the principal characters of The Man Who Came to Play without losing the essence of the original.
 According to Deeley, Cimino questioned the need for the Russian-roulette element of the script, but Redeker fervently fought to preserve it.
 Cimino and Deeley discussed the work that would be needed in the first part of the script, and Cimino believed that he could develop the stories of the main characters in the film's first twenty minutes.